adileo/MicroFrontier/README.md

 - You have to visit a web page just once, or once in a while
 - Some pages are more important than others to be crawled early on while others are just spider traps

-Since I couldn't find a lightweight frontier implementation with the technologies I love the most, I made MicroFrontier, hoping that could help researchers.
+Since I couldn't find a lightweight multipurpose frontier implementation, I made MicroFrontier, hoping that could help field researchers.

 ## Usage